So, what Exactly is EMDR?

 There can be setbacks to EMDR which include more pressing events that need to be addressed, external distractions like noise is an adjacent office, or issues with visualization.
 It can also bring up feelings of anger or even lead to one to revert to past coping mechanisms like dissociation.
 It is important to bring up anything out of the ordinary with your therapist during this process.
 EMDR is not the end all be all of treatment, but it can be incredibly beneficial for clients.
 As a therapist, it is very rewarding for me to see the difference in people in a considerably short amount of time before and after doing EMDR.
 As someone who has undergone EMDR, it changed my life for the better.
 I was able to figure out what I needed to work on from the past and how to better be there for myself in the future.
 I gained acceptance for myself I never would have otherwise and I am incredibly grateful for that opportunity.

-If you’re interested in starting on your healing journey with the use of EMDR, feel free to reach out to me by email.
+If you’re interested in starting on your healing journey with the use of EMDR, feel free to email or call to book a session with a Grow Therapist.

 References: